 In early March 2020, the Covid-19 pandemic hit the US, and the quarantines started later that month.
 Our busy spring season, which had begun ramping up, abruptly stopped, new equipment sat unused, and boxes of DVD cases piled up, unopened.
 One client even offered to pay in toilet paper and I thought he was joking — until I visited the grocery store.
-Federal and stage governments began offering grants and loans, but support fell flat because there were not enough resources for the huge demand.
+Federal and state governments began offering grants and loans, but support fell flat because there were not enough resources for the huge demand.
 Finally in late April, I was able to get a PPP loan through Kabbage.
 The loan was forgivable if 75% was spent on payroll within a 2-month period.
 But, how could we spend money on payroll when there was no work?

 After emailing back and forth for a while, scriptwriter Mya Montgomery proposed a short film about a college student, alone in her room, dealing with the effects of the Covid-19 epidemic.
 Her inspiration came from the 2018 thriller Searching which takes place entirely on screens.
 I loved the idea - not only was it creative, but it also complied with the Maryland quarantine and with CDC prevention measures.